mpv-player/mpv/DOCS/man/input.rst

         For many complex types, this isn't very accurate.

     ``option-info/<name>/set-from-commandline``
-        Return ``yes`` if the option was set from the mpv command line, ``no`` otherwise.
+        Whether the option was set from the mpv command line.
 What this is set to if the option is e.g. changed at runtime is left undefined (meaning it could change in the future).

     ``option-info/<name>/set-locally``
-        Return ``yes`` if the option was set per-file.
+        Whether the option was set per-file.
 This is the case with automatically loaded profiles, file-dir configs, and other cases.
 It means the option value will be restored to the value before playback start when playback ends.